When we say that camper health and safety is our top priority at Hockey Opportunity Camp, we really mean it.

 Facilities and equipment are checked, cleaned and certified (where required) yearly.

 Staff are encouraged (through wage increases) to attain their highest level of water and emergency certifications prior to working at camp, therefore ensuring most staff are available to assist in the event of an emergency.

 Parents can also be assured that detailed emergency procedures (land and water) are in place and reviewed/practiced with staff during our extensive pre-camp training session and throughout the summer.

 During camp, our fully equipped Health Centre with a full time Nurse and/or Nurse Practitioner/Doctor on-site makes certain that campers receive immediate care for all their medical needs.
 Pertinent medical equipment is also readily available on camp and at the arena, including defibrillators, epi-pens and first aid kits.

 Part of the registration requirement is a Health History Form for each camper.

 Prior to check-in, our Health Care staff review all of the Health History forms for the upcoming week to list any concerns that need to be discussed with parents.

 On check-in day, all parents will get a chance to meet with the Nurse/Nurse Practitioner/Doctor for the week.
 At this point, you can go over any allergies or health concerns you may have.

-Campers who are Anaphylactic receive a special brightly colored bracelet to wear throughout the week, which reminds our staff to make sure the camper is carrying his/her epi-pen.
+Campers who are Anaphylactic receive a special brightly coloured bracelet to wear throughout the week, which reminds our staff to make sure the camper is carrying his/her epi-pen.

-After check-in, campers are screened for medical conditions, such as head lice, gastrointestinal illness and influenza.
+After check-in, campers are screened for medical conditions, such as head lice, gastrointestinal illness, influenza and COVID-19.